josef0731/CDSMutSig/README.md

 ## Citation

-Ng JCF & Fraternali F. Meta-analysis of somatic variants and deep mutational scanning data to probe protein structural consequences of DNA mutational signatures. *Manuscript in preparation*, 2021.
+Ng JCF & Fraternali F. Protein structural consequences of DNA mutational signatures: A meta-analysis of somatic variants and deep mutational scanning data. *Manuscript in preparation*, 2021.